(Continued)

 Chart courtesy Wikipedia

-In fact, extrapolating even a bit further, it is quite conceivable that all Leptons might indeed be iterations of just one simple particle.
-This also has to include Neutrinos which by virtue of their velocity and consequent Apparent Mass interact precisely as C+ predicts.
-Once again further research and experimentation will unquestionably prove immensely beneficial.
+There is unquestionably a striking resemblance between electrons, muons and tau particles.
+The only difference being their mass.
+The charges and spins are identical.
+In fact, extrapolating even a bit further, it is quite conceivable that all Leptons might indeed be iterations of just one simple particle, the electron.
+This also has to include neutrinos which by virtue of their velocity and consequent Apparent Mass interact precisely as C+ predicts.
+Their charge is no longer detectable because of their extreme velocities being so very close to the speed of light.
+Once again further experimentation will unquestionably prove immensely beneficial.

 The Gray Area